I say how to not yell at your kids to grab your attention because we all raise our voices at some time or another.

 - To rid yourself of any pent-up anger, try journaling.
 My book on the topic will take you through a journaling course in a few days, so you can feel the benefits.

 - Next time your child upsets you, try deep breaths first and foremost.
-Your negative emotions won’t disappear instantly, but it *should* stop you from going into that automatic fight or flight response.
+Your negative emotions won’t disappear instantly, but they should stop you from going into that automatic fight-or-flight response.

-- Be honest with your children and apologise if you do shout.
+- Be honest with your children and apologize if you do shout.
 Explain to them why you shouted and why you’re sorry.
-Doing this will help you understand your behaviour, them understand you, and how to improve in the future.
+Doing this will help you understand your behavior, and them to understand you, therefore giving clues how to improve in the future.

-- Enrol your entire family in your quest to stop yelling.
-Make sure everyone knows you’re trying and may need support or alone time to vent in private.
+- Enroll your entire family in your quest to stop yelling.
+Ensure everyone knows you’re trying and may need private support or alone time to vent.

-- Ultimately, if you are concerned about how much you’re yelling despite trying these suggestions, get professional help.
-It’s nothing to be ashamed of, and certainly will be better for your children in the long run.
+- If you are concerned about how much you’re yelling despite trying these suggestions, get professional help.
+It’s nothing to be ashamed of and certainly will be better for you and your children in the long run.

 Recommended reading